etpinard/npm-link-check/README.md

     - package dummy (at node_modules/dummy) is linked
 ```

 and exit with code `1` if one or many packages npm-link'ed are found.
+Big ups to @c-eliasson for cleaning that up!

 #### As a pre-version check